Core Concepts

 Components: Can include user messages, agent messages, agent inner thoughts, and external events

-Structure: Typically initiated by user message, followed by agent processing and response
+Structure: Typically initiated by a user message, followed by agent processing and response

 Events: Real-time status updates, content chunks, and message fragments